madhukararora/CSCI-5229-Computer-Graphics/hw2/README.md

 ***w , a, s, d*** : Move around the scene in First Person Mode.

+***+*** : Increase the Field of View in Orthogonal/Perspective Mode  or Increase the window dimension in First Person Mode.

+***-*** : Decrease the Field of View in Orthogonal/Perspective Mode  or Decrease the window dimension in First Person Mode.

 ### Time taken to complete the assignment

-It took about 4 days for me to complete this assignment.
-Most of the time was spent understanding the basics of OpenGL.
+It took about 2 days for me to complete this assignment.